seth-linares/seth-linares/README.md

 - 🌱 I’m currently learning how to develop my own ViT and after I finish up with that I will be switching over and trying to deal with
 - 📫 Feel free to reach out at sethlinares1@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: My favorite chess opening with white is e4 (usually 'Queen's Gambit') and also I love cats!! 🐈‍⬛🐈
+- ⚡ Fun fact: My favorite chess opening with white is e4 (have to love the 'Queen's Gambit' -- best opening) and also I love cats!! 🐈‍⬛🐈

 <!---
 seth-linares/seth-linares is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.